 One day in Split – evening

-Pass-through the Golden Gate entrance
+Pass through the Golden Gate entrance

-After your meal, you will be right next to the Golden Gate, one of the four entrances into the Palace.
+After your meal, you will be right next to the Golden Gate, one of the four entrances to the Palace.
 In front of the gate is a giant statue of Bishop Gregorius of Nin by acclaimed local sculptor Ivan Mestrovic.